Design Document: Centralized Agentic Skill Registry

 - Turn 2: High-Level Awareness

-[{"name": "aws_rds_provision", "description": "Creates AWS RDS DB"}, {"name": "mongo_atlas_create", "description": "Creates Mongo cluster"}] - Agent Action: Decides AWS is needed.
-Calls
+[{"name": "aws_rds_provision", "description": "Creates AWS RDS DB"}, {"name": "mongo_atlas_create", "description": "Creates Mongo cluster"}] - Agent Action: Decides AWS is needed and loads the cached schema for

 - Turn 3: Strict Execution